Applying for a U.S. Passport from Outside the United States

 Applying for a U.S. passport while outside the United States is a different process from applying for a U.S. passport while inside the United States.
 Although the application forms, supporting documentation, fees and finished products are the same everywhere, each U.S. embassy and consulate has different procedures for submitting and processing your final documents.
 Listed below is information you should know when applying for a U.S. passport while outside the United States.

 In most cases, all original documents submitted by the applicant in support of their application will be returned at the conclusion of their interview.
 Previous passports will generally be cancelled and returned to the applicant.
-New passports will be delivered via a messenger service for a nominal cost in approximately three weeks to an address within Mexico as indicated on the application.
-The use of the delivery service is required for most passport cases.
+New passports will be delivered via a messenger service for a nominal cost in approximately three to four weeks to an address within Mexico as indicated on the application.
+The use of the delivery service is required for passport cases in which the applicant resides outside of the state of Nuevo Leon.

 If you are applying from outside of the United States, DO NOT follow the submission instructions included within the application form, which are intended for people applying from within the United States.
 The same application forms are used whether you are inside or outside the U.S., though the process for submitting the form will be different.
 Please find and download the application form(s) you need.